koliseoapi/help/content/tickets/discounts.md

     parent: tickets
 ---

-You can use discounts to offer special prices to early birds, sponsors, speakers, or any other group of people.
+You can use discounts to offer special prices to early birds, sponsors, presenters, or any other group of people.
 Discounts can be applied to all ticket classes or to a specific ticket class.

 This page explains how to create discount codes that can be applied to ticket purchases.